bioinformatics-policlinicogemelli/Varan/README.md

 python varan.py -i sample.tsv "" fusion.tsv -o output_folder -c mixed
 ```
-<ins>input file -i and resume </ins>: Launch this command to resume an already started analysis.
+* <ins>input file -i and resume </ins>: Launch this command to resume an already started analysis.

 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -R
 ```
-<ins>input file -i and overwrite </ins>: Launch this command to overwritting the output.
+* <ins>input file -i and overwrite </ins>: Launch this command to overwritting the output.
 ⚠️ It's not possible use the -w (overwrite) and -R options together.

 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -w
 ```
-<ins>input file -i and multiple </ins>: Launch this command to specify that it is a multi-sample file.
+* <ins>input file -i and multiple </ins>: Launch this command to specify that it is a multi-sample file.

 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -m
 ```
-<ins>use and selct option filter -f </ins>: Launch this command to specify the type of filter that use.For filtering, depending on the options we select, there are various paths that will be followed, always starting with a VCF file.
+* <ins>use and selct option filter -f </ins>: Launch this command to specify the type of filter that use.For filtering, depending on the options we select, there are various paths that will be followed, always starting with a VCF file.
 The VEP tool will create the MAF.
 At this point, we will have:

-After the creation of the MAF, there will be a folder containing the MAF annotated only by VEP, and the creation of an additional filtered folder called MAF_Filtered (create if use -f option).
+<p align="justify"> After the creation of the MAF, there will be a folder containing the MAF annotated only by VEP, and the creation of an additional filtered folder called MAF_Filtered (create if use -f option).
 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -f
 ```

-If OncoKB comes into play, there will be a folder named and annotated maf.oncokb(use -k option) and another filtered called maf.oncokb_filtered (use -f option and -k option).
+<p align="justify">If OncoKB comes into play, there will be a folder named and annotated maf.oncokb(use -k option) and another filtered called maf.oncokb_filtered (use -f option and -k option).

 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -f -k